OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

     - It provides the ability to review changes prior to merging.
 - Database Tooling
     - It provides a way to run scripts stored in source control on the destination database.
-    - Includes some sort of "preview" functionality to generate a review script.
+    - Includes some sort of *preview* functionality to generate a review script.
 - Build Server
     - Takes SQL Scripts from source control and packages them up.
     - It pushes packages to the deployment server.